A statistical reconstruction algorithm for positronium lifetime imaging using time-of-flight positron emission tomography: Introduction

-The remainder of this paper is organized as follows.
-Section II formulates the statistical model for the PLI list-mode data and uses the model to develop an algorithm for obtaining the maximum likelihood estimates of both uptake and lifetime images.
+The remainder of this paper is organized as follows: Section II details the formulation of the statistical model for the PLI list-mode data and the derivation of an algorithm to obtain the maximum likelihood estimates of lifetime images.
 Section III describes the computer-simulation study and presents the results.
-Section IV provides a summary and conclusion.
+Section IV offers a summary and conclusions.